 • Environmental concerns

-If you’ve seen the value of your investment portfolio fall in value due to recent events, it can be unsettling.
+If you’ve seen the value of your investment portfolio fall in value, it can be unsettling.
 However, it’s important not to lose sight of the big picture.
-Our article How market volatility can impact your pension covers this topic in more detail.

 Think long-term

-When you’re a long-term investor, keep in mind that stock markets – and therefore the value of investments – don’t move in a straight line.
-Although the value of investments go up and down, they’ve historically gone up in value over the long term.
-You can see this if you look at a chart of a stock market index over a long period of time.2 The peaks and troughs across the graph represents the volatility – demonstrating how the value of a market and the investments within it can rise and fall daily, weekly or monthly.
+When you’re a long-term investor, keep in mind that stock markets – and, therefore, the value of investments – don’t move in a straight line.
+Although the value of investments goes up and down, they’ve historically gone up in value over the long term.
+You can see this if you look at a chart of a stock market index over a long period of time.
+2 The peaks and troughs across the graph represent the volatility – showing how the value of a market and the investments within it can rise and fall daily, weekly or monthly.

 It’s important to remember that past performance isn’t a reliable indicator of future performance.